Bethieieio/CakesCookiesCrumbles/README.md

 - Implementation : Filtering more than one category at once.
 - Expectation : If the user selects more than once category, then both categories will be shown on the homepage
-- Test : I selected two categorie, updated the page and they both displayed.
+- Test : I selected two categories, updated the page and they both displayed.
 - Result : All recipes with the chosen categories appeared on the paginated list.
 ![image](assets/readme-images/readme-testing-two-categories.png)